aselshall/ads/ai.md

 - For more information please feel free to schedule a meeting with Ahmed Elshall using this [link](https://outlook.office.com/bookwithme/user/0ef6bb499a744b9baf3c2c5ba2e9bce0@fgcu.edu?anonymous&ep=bwmEmailSignature)

-## Extra: TA Needed for Environmental Data Science — Spring 2026
+## LA Needed for Environmental Data Science — Spring 2026

 If you are interested in a TA position for the Environmental Data Science course, please contact Ahmed Elshall at [aelshall@fgcu.edu](mailto:aelshall@fgcu.edu).